Citi Simplicity® Card review: A no-fuss balance transfer card

 How the Citi Simplicity card compares to other balance transfer cards

 The Simplicity card is one of your best options if you have high-interest credit card debt and need a long period of time to pay it off.
-But another card may be a better choice if you need to both pay off debt and finance new purchases.
+But another card may be better if you need to both pay off debt and finance new purchases.

 Annual fee